section-engineering-education/engineering-education/content/articles/javafx-editable-table-view/index.md

 #### New project structure
 - Create a new folder in the `java/com/table/editabletableview` path and name it `model`.
 It will hold the dummy data.
 - Create another folder named `controller` in the same path.
-- Change the location of the `HelloController.java` file to the new 'controller' folder created.
+- Change the location of the `HelloController.java` file to the new `controller` folder created.
 This step can be done by right-clicking the file and pasting it to the new location.
-- In the 'model' folder, create a new file named `User.java`.
+- In the `model` folder, create a new file named `User.java`.

 The resulting folder structure looks as follows: